midnight-miner/LasVegasCoin/doc/README.md

 ### OSX

-Drag Las Vegas Coin-Qt to your applications folder, and then run Las Vegas Coin-Qt.
+Drag LasVegasCoin-Qt to your applications folder, and then run LasVegasCoin-Qt.

 ### Need Help?